What is so special about analogue simulations?: Black hole simulations as material analogues

-A more formal argument for thinking that the passage to the gravitational setting does not introduce a critical difference derives from work in Unruh (2011).
-In short, Unruh shows that in a linear amplifier (such as a device that transforms an input signal into an output with different amplitude) quantum noise is actually thermal noise.
-To see this, consider first a simple model of amplifier, in which both input and output are single modes denoted respectively by $x$,$p$ and $Y$,$P$:
+A further result can be mentioned in this regard, which is not discussed by Crowther et al. and Dardashti et al. Unruh (2011) has shown that in a linear amplifier (such as a device that transforms an input signal into an output with different amplitude) quantum noise is thermal noise.
+Consider a simple model for amplifier, in which input and output are single modes denoted by $x$,$p$ and $Y$,$P$:

 and where $A$ is the amplification function (which is time-dependent).
 To allow for non-trivial amplification, we add a second input channel (an additional degree of freedom).
 Hence, we fix:

 where $r$ is the conjugate momentum to $q$.
 By demanding the standard commutation relation $[Y,P]=i\hbar$ for such a system, one obtains the following relations: